O-NV/distributed-systems-tasks/README.md

 For this, a client and a server have been created, both connected through gRPC, where the gRPC client is a REST api that connects to Redis to manage the api cache.
 Analogously the gRPC server connects to the database if the requested query is not found in the cache

-The configuration applied in redis is:

-- maxmemory 100mb
-- maxmemory-policy allkeys-lru

-You can see how the parameters were set in the file "docker-compose.yaml".

 ### Instructions for code execution:
 ```bash